 In Europe, according to the European Centre for Allergy Research Foundation, egg allergy has been found in 0.2 per cent of the population – the proportion of people who suspect they have an allergy is much higher at 2.5 per cent.
 Egg allergy is most common in children under the age of five.
 According to some studies, up to two per cent of children of this age are affected worldwide.[2, 4]

 Besides egg allergy, other common food allergies in the United Kingdom include milk allergy, nut allergy, fish allergy and shellfish allergy.
-You can usually take tests to screen for specific foods allergies, like those mentioned above, or you can take food allergy tests, which screen for several food allergies at once.
+You can usually take tests to screen for specific food allergies, like those mentioned above, or you can take food allergy tests, which screen for several food allergies at once.
 These tests work by analysing the IgE antibody concentration in your blood to up to 40 different foods.

 Egg allergy in infants: is it widespread?